Bootstrapping

 }

-The config documentation for the bootstrap value should explain all further questions:
+The legacy config documentation for bootstrapping a single API key should explain all further questions:

 [bootstrap]

-# You can provide an API Key during the initial prod database
+# You can provide a single API Key during the initial prod database

 # bootstrap.
-This key must match the format and pass validation.
+This legacy config value must match the format and pass validation.

 # You need to provide it as a base64 encoded JSON in the format: